sdsc-ordes/demo-biomedit-workflow/README.md

 ## Context

-This repository showcases a containerized workflow to semantize synthetic patient data using the SPHN framework.
+This repository showcases a simple containerized workflow to semantize synthetic patient data using the SPHN framework.
 It is designed to run on biomedical systems with the following restrictions:

 * No internet acccess besides a private container registry
-* Only `podman` available
+* Only `podman` and nextflow available
 * No root access
 * keep data provenance information separate from the git repository

 ## Containerized workflow

-The project is structured to run entirely inside podman with modular containers.
+The project is structured to run individual tasks inside podman with modular containers.
+Nextflow is used as the workflow manager and event-based workflow executor.
-The main workflow uses Nextflow with podman where each workflow task is run in its own (single-program) container.

-The repository is mounted in the Nextflow container, and Nextflow is responsible for managing the containers and mounting the volume for each task.
-This modular layout, allows to easily reuse task containers across projects (as opposed to building a single container with nextflow and all dependencies for each project).

 ```mermaid